 Omega 3 fatty acids actually refers to a group of fatty acids.
 Humans require three types – ALA (α-linolenic acid), EPA (Eicosapentaenoic acid), and DHA (Docosahexaenoic acid).
-We can use ALA to produce EPA and DHA, but we’re not very good at it.
-So it’s a good idea to intake foods containing all three types, to ensure we have enough of all the types.
+Human bodies use ALA to produce DHA and EPA, but they’re not very good at it.
+So humans should ingest foods containing all three types to ensure that we meet our nutritional needs.

-Omega 3 is most frequently supplemented in humans’ diets with the fish oils.
-These fish oils are derived from the remains of marine creatures like sardines or salmon.
+Omega 3 is most frequently supplemented in humans’ diets with fish oils.
+Fish oils are derived from the remains of marine creatures like sardines or salmon.
 Certain fish are very high in omega 3 fatty acids.
 This is not because they’re inherently high in omega 3, but because the fish had a diet high in omega 3 foods.
-For most small fish, this is because they consume algae high in omega 3.
+For most small fish, this is because they consume algae that contains omega 3.

 One algae group that are particularly high in omega 3, are Schizochytrium micro algae.
-This algae omega 3 producer is what is used in most DHA and EPA algae omega 3 supplements.
+This particular strain is what is used in most DHA and EPA algae omega 3 supplements.
+From using Schizochytrium algae oil to enrich milk to enhance the DHA level of eggs, or algae oil more simply as a direct replacement for a cooking oil, this substance is becoming increasingly common.
 The algae omega 3 fatty acids can be harvested and concentrated into oil or capsules in a controlled laboratory environment.
 This bypasses the marine creature step, and is a more direct and controlled way in which to produce DHA and EPA, fit for human consumption.

 Consuming algae omega 3 is a method of obtaining essential omega 3 nutrients but without consuming marine creatures like fish.
-This can be good if you’re vegan, vegetarian or want to reduce the amount of meat you eat.
+This suits vegans, vegetarians or those that want to reduce the amount of meat they eat.
 It’s also good if you have an allergy to fish or seafood.
-And it’s also great if you want the nutrition without the exposure to the environmental pollution that fish typically contain.
-Though if you eat small fish, you’re often exposing yourself to relatively low amounts of environmental contaminants like mercury.
-As seen in the following graph, based on the World Health Organisation’s Expert Consultation on the Benefits and Risks of Fish Consumption.
-It’s a double edged sword as fish generally provide good nutrition as a food source, but are contaminated with pollutants.
-You can bypass concerns about pollution, by just considering algae omega 3 supplements as your source for omega 3 types DHA and EPA.
+And it’s great if you want the nutrition without the exposure to the environmental pollution that fish typically contain.
+Though if you eat small fish specifically for omega 3 intake, you’re often exposing yourself to relatively low amounts of environmental contaminants like mercury.
+This is shown in the following graph, based on the World Health Organisation’s Expert Consultation on the Benefits and Risks of Fish Consumption.

+Fish do provide good nutrition, but are contaminated with environmental pollutants.
+You can bypass concerns about pollution, by just considering algae omega 3 supplements as your primary source for omega 3 types DHA and EPA.